ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 When you open a new tab in PowerShell, that tab will be open to a system folder or your home directory, depending on how you have it configured.
 If you're working on a project in Vim, and you want to open a tab to run git or pre-commit or something else, then you probably want to open a new tab in the project directory.

 [This page](https://learn.microsoft.com/en-us/windows/terminal/tutorials/new-tab-same-directory) explains how to configure PowerShell to open a new tab in the same directory as the current tab.
-It explains a few-dozen other approaches as well, so I'll put the relevant information here.
+It explains a few-dozen other approaches as well, so I'll excerpt the relevant information here.

 Copy this code into your PowerShell profile: